n0mn0m/n0mn0m.github.io/input/podcast.md

 # Now Listening

-Below are some of the podcast I enjoy listening to and recommend.
+Below are some of the podcast I (currently or previously) enjoy listening to and recommend.

 - [BSD Now](https://www.bsdnow.tv/)
 - [Corecursive](https://corecursive.com/)